Melamine Plywood

 2. Moisture Resistance

-Melamine resists light moisture and humidity better than raw plywood, making it suitable for kitchens and bathrooms (though not fully waterproof).
+Melamine resists light moisture and humidity better than raw plywood, making it suitable for kitchens and bathrooms (though not full waterproof).

 4. Decorative Finish